1007 Nash Street West

 If you are looking to make any interior changes to the existing floor plan, we can provide you with an Architect’s Proposed Renovation Floor Plan which offers suggestions to modernizes the existing floor plan to meet today’s buyers expectations.
 It enlarges the entrance to the kitchen to create a more open feel in the living area.
 It adds a door from the back hall to the kitchen to improve the general circulation in the house and it adds an island to the kitchen for more functionality.
 The drawings move the wall between the two bathrooms to increase the size of the smaller bathroom and to make it a private bath for the middle bedroom.
 This plan increases the livability of this house while respecting it’s style and character.
 To request a copy of this plan or for more information contact Preservation of Wilson at 252-234-7694 or firstname.lastname@example.org.

 The front of the house contains handsome rustic Stick Style detail and is supported by massive granite pillars connected by a chain railing.
 This railing continues along the south elevation connecting the pedestals of the uncovered terrace.
 The same granite pillars support the Porte Cochere which has molded projecting rafters.
-Completing the house’s rustic charm are stuccoed walls, King Post truss work, a massive granite chimney and central entrance door with battered casing which tapers inward toward the top of the door.
+Completing the house’s rustic charm are stuccoed walls, King Post truss work, a massive granite chimney created by Oliver Nestus Freeman and central entrance door with battered casing which tapers inward toward the top of the door.
 The living room and dining room exhibit Arts and Crafts-style woodwork and finishes, while the bedrooms and hallway feature Colonial Revival-style woodwork.

 General Residential – Medium Density: (GR6)